egoist/eva.js/README.md

 ## Promise polyfill

-Some browsers do not have native Promise, like IE9+, but `vuex` requires Promise.
-Thus `eva.js` provides an lightweight Promise polyfill with [pinkie-promise](https://github.com/floatdrop/pinkie-promise).
+Some browsers do not have native Promise, like IE, but `vuex` requires Promise.
+Thus `eva.js` provides an lightweight Promise polyfill with [promise-polyfill](https://github.com/taylorhakes/promise-polyfill).

 ```js
 import 'eva.js/promise-polyfill'